SSR: A Swapping-Sweeping-and-Rewriting Optimizer for Quantum Circuit Transformation: Preliminaries

 \subsection{Quantum circuit transformation and optimization}

 The restricted connectivity constraint states that each two-qubit gate can only operate on a pair of directly coupled qubits in the target device, which corresponds to an edge in the specific AG.
 When a two-qubit gate in a quantum circuit does not comply with this connectivity constraint, QCT is required to `move' its two virtual operand qubits to a pair of directly coupled physical qubits on the device by inserting SWAP gates.
 We will refer to the circuit after QCT as QCT circuit hereinafter.
-Fig.~\ref{fig:qct_rw} illustrates an example of QCT, where a GHZ circuit (a) is adapted to fit a linear qubit topology using one SWAP gate (b).
+Fig.~\ref{fig:qct_rw} illustrates an example of QCT, where a GHZ circuit (a), i.e., a three-qubit Greenberger–Horne–Zeilinger state preparation circuit consisting of one Hadamard gate followed by two CNOT gates, is adapted to fit a linear qubit topology using one SWAP gate (b).
 From this simple example, it is evident that QCT circuits, particularly those containing a significant number of two-qubit gates originally, will exhibit multiple sub-circuits solely composed of CNOT gates (SWAP gates will be decomposed to CNOT gates as shown in Fig.~\ref{fig:swap_decp}).
-If we rewrite these CNOT subcircuits, that is, replacing them with equivalent circuits that have smaller depths, it is very likely that the overall depth of the entire circuit will be reduced as well [cf. Fig.~\ref{fig:qct_rw}(c)].
+If we rewrite these CNOT subcircuits, that is, replacing them with equivalent circuits that have smaller depths, it is very likely that the overall depth of the entire circuit will be reduced as well (cf. Fig.~\ref{fig:qct_rw}(c)).
 It should be noted that the connectivity constraint should also be considered when performing any post-QCT optimization.